code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 > The below sections will detail how to create a sender and receiver together with their respective configurations.
 It is also possible to have [Spring Boot autoconfigure Spring Kafka]({{ site.url }}/spring-kafka-boot-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.

 > This example will send/receive a simple `String`.
-If you would like to send more complex objects you could for example use an [Avro Kafka serializer]({{ site.url }}/spring-kafka-apache-avro-serializer-deserializer-example.html) or the [Kafka Jsonserializer]({{ site.url }}/spring-kafka-json-serializer-deserializer-example.html) that ships with Spring Kafka.
+If you would like to send more complex objects you could, for example, use an [Avro Kafka serializer]({{ site.url }}/spring-kafka-apache-avro-serializer-deserializer-example.html) or the [Kafka Jsonserializer]({{ site.url }}/spring-kafka-json-serializer-deserializer-example.html) that ships with Spring Kafka.

 We also create an <var>application.yml</var> [YAML](http://yaml.org/){:target="_blank"} properties file under <var>src/main/resources</var>.
 Properties from this file will be [injected by Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config){:target="_blank"} into our configuration beans using the `@Value` annotation.